 Day 5: Cocoa Beach to Palm Beach – 138 miles

 During the 2.5-hour-long drive between Cocoa Beach and Palm Beach, you’ll pass a few family-oriented landmarks.
 At Vero Beach, the gem of Florida’s so-called Treasure Coast, look for the classic Cracker houses dating to the mid-19th century.
 Typically white, cedar-or cypress-plank, peak-roofed cottages, the homes of poor plantation farmers are now considered energy-efficient marvels.
 Hallmarks of the Florida Crackers include: oyster shell and lime foundations (to provide shade for chickens and dogs who ate the mosquitoes); wide cracks between the floorboards to circulate air; deep porches and often a center walkway to create shade; and several windows to augment the cross breezes.
-The Indian River Citrus Museum dedicated to the Florida orange-growing business and the McKee Botanical Garden, with its historic sub-tropical plant specimens, enhance the authentic old Florida feel; both are closed Mondays.
+The Indian River Citrus Museum dedicated to the Florida orange-growing business.
+McKee Botanical Garden features historic sub-tropical plant specimens that enhance the authentic old Florida feel; both are closed Mondays.

 Day 6: Palm Beach to Fort Lauderdale – 47 miles

-The palm-fringed, gold sand Fort Lauderdale Beach is a long time favorite but there’s also a mangrove-lined coastline, endless rivers, canals, lakes and ponds where families can find dolphins, manatees, ospreys and pelicans.
+The palm-fringed, gold sand Fort Lauderdale Beach is a long time favorite.
+Explore the mangrove-lined coastline, endless rivers, canals, lakes and ponds where families can find dolphins, manatees, ospreys and pelicans.
 It’s an ideal beach vacation destination if your family is interested in deep sea fishing or watersports, because facilities are plentiful and well-priced for those who want to water or jet ski, parasail, join a canoe or kayak tour, scuba dive or snorkel — even learn a newer sport such as kite surfing or paddleboarding (stand-up paddling on longboards).

 This is also a place to visit The Everglades, a diverse flora and fauna ecosystem that covers 750,000 acres of southern Florida.
 From Everglades Holiday Park, your family can join a guided airboat skimming across the top of the water through the “River of Grass.”
 After possibly viewing alligators and baby crocodiles, waterfowl and eagles in their natural habitat, you can catch the amazing alligator show back at the park.

 Fun and educational displays of wildlife can be found at the commercial Butterfly World/Tradewinds Park and at Flamingo Gardens.
 Or, you may prefer the nature trails at Hugh Taylor Birch State Recreation Area, or want to try mountain biking in Fort Lauderdale’s Markham Park.
 In this large city, there are constant entertainment options, too, from shopping at a myriad of malls, to outdoor cultural performances, summertime children’s camps, and fine art museums, including the Museum of Science and Discovery, a children’s museum and children’s theatre.
 If you’ve got a Michael Phelps in the family, check out the International Swimming Hall of Fame.
-More travel information about Fort Lauderdale can be found at Ft.
-Lauderdale tourist office website.
+Get more travel information about Fort Lauderdale at the Visit Fort Lauderdale website.

 Day 7: Fort Lauderdale to Miami Beach – 28 miles